nmaltais/rhox/README.md

 ## Software:
 1. Raspbian OS
 2. Python
-3. CloudFoundry cli, Bluemix account (go to http://bluemix.net/ to register)
+3. CloudFoundry cli, Bluemix account (It's free, go to http://bluemix.net/ to register)

 ## Circuit wiring up:

-Below is the detailed diagram as illustrates how to connect the parts together on the breadboard and with the Pi.
+Below is the pictures that illustrate how to connect the parts together on the breadboard and with the Pi.
 Make sure you wire things up before jumping to next steps.

 All things together: